Ancient Egyptian Food Overview

 The vegetables the ancient Egyptians knew included cabbages, lettuce, onions garlic, and “Malana”, which is some type of chickpeas.
 Grapes played a significant role in the lives of the ancient Egyptians.
 They used it to produce various types of wine.
 Ancient Egyptians loved easting pomegranates, apples, and Siwan dates.
 This is in addition to pear, sycamore and melons.

 Meats and animal products were exclusive for the rich.
 Cattle were largely brought up in ancient Egypt.
 Cow milk was used for the nutriment of children and as a component of medicine as well.

 Eating Habits of the Pharaohs; The Rich and the Poor

 The ancient Egyptians were mainly divided into two types; the royals and the commons who used to have meals on smaller tables.
 They used to consume three meals a day, with one of them, mainly the supper which witnessed the attendance of all family members.
-Bread was a main component of all the meals They also used to have deserts made out of pies and jams after the main meals.
+Bread was a main component of all meals they also used to have deserts made out of pies and jams after the main meals.

 Among the most important habits of the ancient Egyptians is that they never over-ate as they were keen to preserve their health and their nice body shape.
 This is apparent from many historical records of the Pharaohs.